nick-otter/nick-otter.github.io/_posts/2023-03-05-EC2: Advantage, Disadvantage.md

 # OS Choice

 This is a draw.
-Nice to have sure.
+Nice to have, sure.
 But these .iso's are free yaknow.

 ---